attearturo/Prodoc/README.md

 ## What is Prodoc?
 We’re glad you asked!
 Prodoc is where design happens.
 It’s a digital workspace that powers your design teams — all the pieces and the people — so you can get things done.

-> This is a developer project.
-It's building with React and Node.js using MongoDB Atlas.

 ## Folder Structure